You have an outdated webbrowser. The website might not work correctly.

 But which will it be?

 Okay, we discussed everything you need to pay attention to when purchasing binoculars.
 But which are good binoculars for those just starting out?
-And what are good, affordable binoculars?
+And which are good, affordable binoculars?
 We made an overview of a number of options, sorted by budget.
 Either way, all these binoculars are great when looking for birds!

 Amazing choices up to €400